ashermancinelli/algorithm-testbed/doc/lc-valid-sudoku.md

     return max(gar.flatten()) < 2 if 0 == comm.rank else False
 ```

-In my main routine I iterate over our boards and use some extra logic so we only see the results that rank 0 gave back:
+In my main function I iterate over the same boards and use some extra logic so we only see the results that rank 0 gave back:
 ```cpp
 int main(int argc, char **argv) {
   int size, rank;